-- 195 Second Avenue: Nelson Hall, built in 1905 by John Nelson, was one of the first commercial buildings on Second Avenue.
+- 195 Second Avenue: Nelson Hall, built in 1907 by John Nelson, was one of the first commercial buildings on Second Avenue.
 Over the years, several small businesses occupied the first floor.
 The upstairs meeting room was used by local lodges and social groups, including the Royal neighborhoods, Rebekahs, Modern Woodmen and Odd Fellows.
-Left Hand Grange purchased the building for their meeting hall in 1945. - 210 Franklin Street: Largely unchanged since it was built around 1900, this is the Only residence included in the Niwot Historic District.
+Left Hand Grange purchased the building for their meeting hall in 1945. - 210 Franklin Street: Largely unchanged since it was built around 1900, this is the only residence included in the Niwot Historic District.
 It was built by Frank Bader, one of Niwot's first postmasters.
-Frank and his brother George operated the Bader Brothers Mercantile west of the tracks.
+Frank and his brother George operated the Bader Mercantile west of the tracks.
 This home was later occupied by Niwot's first physician, Dr. Dusef. - 198 Second Avenue: Built as a drugstore in 1909, this building was managed by the town doctor.
 In 1921, it became the newspaper office for Edward S. Hayes and his family, who established the Niwot Tribune.
 For \$1.25 a year, subscribers received the Tribune every Friday.
-When Hayes died in 1945, Doyle Hornbaker took over as publisher until 1958. - 9 190-B Second Avenue: John Nelson built this cement block building in 1907, shortly after completing Nelson Hall across the street.
+Hayes died in the early 1940s, Doyle Hornbaker became editor and publisher 1945 to 1958. - 9 190-B Second Avenue: John Nelson built this cement block building in 1907, shortly after completing Nelson Hall across the street.
 It served as a mercantile and later as a pool hall and barber shop.
 Folks stopped by after baseball games and band concerts for treats from its soda fountain.
 In the back room, a full-sized bathtub provided warm baths for residents of the Livingston Hotel next door...for just 25 cents. - 190-A Second Avenue: As automobiles began to outnumber draft horses, some of the town hitching posts were replaced with gas pumps.
 A Conoco pump stood in front of this building where Frank Monthey, John Conilogue and John Nelson serviced cars in the 1920s and 1930s.
 Its wide door accommodated many cars in need of repair.

 - 136 Second Avenue: The Niwot Emporium building is a newcomer to the block.
 It stands on the site originally occupied by the Livingston Hotel.
 When the hotel was demolished in the late 1960s, an antique auction house took its place, followed by a co-op antique store.
 In 1998, it was extensively remodeled into Niwot's only "indoor mall." - 124 Second Avenue: After the town blacksmith was fatally kicked by a customer's horse, George Atkinson built this building on the same site in 1921.
 George was a skilled welder and the street was often lined with farm implements and machinery waiting to be repaired.
-The custom-made branding irons he created for clients were tested on the heavy shop doors that are now on display in the historical museum across the street. - 112 2nd Avenue: George Atkinson built this shop in 1927 as a service garage for the many new automobiles in town.
+The custom-made branding irons he created for clients were tested on the heavy shop doors and they were honored in 2016 as one of Colorado's Top 10 Most Significant Archives. - 112 Second Avenue: George Atkinson built this shop in 1927 as a service garage for the many new automobiles in town.
 Customers also brought in radio and car batteries to be recharged.
 This building originally had a grease pit and a small office in back where folks could buy cigarettes, candy and fishing tackle.
 During the 1930s, local youngsters used the space for boxing matches. - 102 Second Avenue: The Niwot State Bank was founded in 1909 by several local farmers and businessmen.
 It was robbed in December 1916 when thieves gained access through a side entrance.
 Unable to open its safe, they attempted to escape on a railroad handcar with the contents of the safe deposit boxes.
 Thwarted by snowdrifts, however, they ended up walking to Lafayette where they were arrested the next morning.
 The bank failed in 1931, a victim of The Depression.